We connect people to better food.

 The Original Network:

-Beaches Local Food Network began as a small farmer’s market in a parking lot in Jacksonville Beach.
+Beaches Local Food Network began as a small farmers’ market in a parking lot in Jacksonville Beach.
 Identifying a need for hands-on gardening and educational opportunities, the seed for a community garden was planted.
-By the summer of 2008, the soil in Jarboe Park had been tilled for the Beaches Community Garden and had a decently-sized farmer’s market, the Beaches Green Market, with three local farms and many other green products.
-Beaches Local Food Network will be forever grateful for the hard work and commitment of founders Gretchen Ferrell and Jonathan Felts.
+By the summer of 2008, the soil in Jarboe Park had been tilled for the Beaches Community Garden, and a decent-sized farmers’ market, the Beaches Green Market, had opened with three local farms and many other green products.
+Beaches Local Food Network will be forever grateful to the founders, Gretchen Ferrell and Jonathan Felts, for their hard work and commitment.

 The Roots of DIG:

-By way of community gardens, farmers’ markets, and accessible education, Dig Local, a not-for-profit organization, worked to provide communities of all economic levels a choice when faced with the ills of the modern food system.
+Through community gardens, farmers’ markets, and accessible education, Dig Local, a not-for-profit organization, worked to provide communities of all economic levels with a choice when faced with the ills of the modern food system.

-Through their shared dream and a provision of land via Beaches Habitat and the City of Atlantic Beach, this organization was started.
-Originally the Dutton Island Gardeners, or DIG, was made up of a few community members.
-Over time, it has evolved into 501c3 with a board of directors and multiple projects.
+Through their shared dream and the provision of land by Beaches Habitat and the City of Atlantic Beach, this organization was founded.
+Originally, the Dutton Island Gardeners, or DIG, consisted of a few community members.
+Over time, it has evolved into a 501 (c) (3) organization with a board of directors and multiple projects.